neondatabase/website/content/docs/introduction/about.md

 ## Neon is open source

+**Neon is developed under an Apache 2.0 license**

 Neon is not the first to offer separation of storage and compute for Postgres.
 AWS Aurora is probably the most famous example; however, it is proprietary and tied to AWS’s internal infrastructure.

 We think we have an opportunity to define the standard for cloud Postgres.
 We carefully designed our storage focusing on cloud independence, performance, manageability, DevX, and cost.
 We chose the most permissive open source license, Apache 2.0, and invited the world to participate.
 You can already build and run your own self-hosted instance of Neon.
 Check out our [neon GitHub repository](https://github.com/neondatabase), and the [#self-hosted](https://discord.com/channels/1176467419317940276/1184894814769127464) channel on our Discord server.

+## Neon doesn't lock you in

+**As a true Postgres platform, there's no lock-in with Neon.

+Building on Neon is building on Postgres.
+If you are already running Postgres, getting started is easy.
+[Import your data](https://neon.tech/docs/import/import-intro) and [connect](https://neon.tech/docs/connect/connect-intro).
+Migrating from other databases like MySQL or MongoDB is just as easy.

+If you need to move data, you won't have to tear apart your application to remove proprietary application layers.
+Neon is pro-ecosystem and pro-integration.
+We encourage you to build with the frameworks, platforms, and services that best fit your requirements.
+Neon works to enable that.
+Check out our ever-expanding [Framework, language, and platform guides](/docs/guides/guides-intro).

 ## Who should use Neon?